 - Burns (friction movements with the cannula may cause burns);

-- Fluid imbalance (due to aspiration of a considerable amount of fat and insertion of large amount of liquid into the selected areas).
+- Fluid imbalance (due to aspiration of a considerable amount of fat and insertion of a large amount of liquid into the selected areas).

 How to get prepared for the procedure?

-- Undergoing lab tests to evaluate your health state, a common procedure before any type of surgery.
+- Undergoing lab tests to evaluate your health state, is a common procedure before any type of surgery.